 The city isn’t broken, but I’ve always felt like it makes a visitor work far too hard for far too little payoff in the end.

-So when I recently returned to write about inequality in this growing capital for U.S. News (an article that, sadly, did not work out), I was determined to find something new to talk about.
+So when I recently returned to write about inequality in this growing capital, I was determined to find something new to talk about.
 And then I visited Barranco and found the Lima I never knew I could love.

 Now, Peru makes a lot of money off its past, from the ruins of Machu Picchu to the distinctly underwhelming Nazca Lines, which is honestly another part of the reason I’ve never seen much point to staying in Lima.
 Why see dioramas of the Nazca Lines when I can just travel south and see the real thing?